LEARNAcademy/syllabus/react/component-lifecycle.md

 # React Component Lifecycle

 When we started with React components, we spent a lot of time working with the `render()` method.
-We now know that it is a built-in method in React class components that *1) determines what is drawn or rendered onto the screen* and *2) run automatically at certain times by React*.
+Render is a React class component lifecycle method.
+It determines the markdown that is drawn or rendered in the browser.
+Because render is a React class component lifecycle method, it run automatically anytime the view updates.

-That leaves us with some questions right?
-One for example might be: How and when does React know to run the `render()` method?
+How and when does React know it needs to to run the `render()` method?

 What we haven't talked about yet - and what will help answer these types of questions - is how `render()` is one of several built-in methods called **lifecycle methods** and how these lifecycle methods organize React functionality so that, as dynamic as our components are, they still behave in a predictable manner.